 There are a lot of The Ordinary products I really like (the Squalane Cleanser, Natural Moisturising Factors and Glycolic Acid 7% Toning Solution are some of my favourites), and I really appreciate the fact that they (and Deciem in general) really emphasise understanding the ingredients in skincare.
 But their powders are something I’ve never really been on board with.
 There was the 100% L-Ascorbic Acid Powder, and now they’ve released the 100% Niacinamide Powder – here’s why I don’t recommend them.

-Video is here, keep scrolling for the written version.
+Video is here on YouTube, keep scrolling for the written version.

 The Ordinary has always had products with minimal formulation.
 This drastically cuts down product development and production costs, which is a large part of why their products are so cheap.
 For simpler products, like water-based products that are essentially a solution (hydroxy acid products) this is probably fine, but with emulsions and unstable actives it’s questionable whether the product works – whether the actives go into your skin, or whether there’s still a useful amount of active actually there by the time you open your bottle for the 40th time.
 Still, it’s a good way to make ingredients accessible, even if they’re not formulated to necessarily work.